ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 **Q73: Take a screenshot of the Kibana Dashboard showing the above plots without filters.
 Set a couple of filters, take screetshots.
 Add all the screenshots to the Lab7 folder of your answers repository**

+**A tag cloud showing who are the most popular actors for the period.
+A new record is inserted every time that an actor participates in a movie, therefore, you can count how many records exist for each actor.**

+**A bar diagram showing how many actors employ each movie.
+Take the 50 movies with more actors for the period.**

+**A bard diagram showing the filming activity for each year (plot the total count of records per year).**

 ## What is your question? ##

 **Q74: Explain what you have done in the README.md file of the Lab7 folder of your answers repository, add the new plot.
 Push the code changes to your scrapy-lab repository**